Alabama State Route 255: Future plans

 A $500 million southern bypass through Redstone Arsenal, which would extend SR 255 south from its current terminus at 565 to US 231 in south Huntsville, has been proposed.
 It would become part of the proposed Memphis–Huntsville–Atlanta highway.
-Shortly after the 9/11 terror attacks, the project was put on hold indefinitely due to military security concerns.
+Shortly after the September 11 attacks, the project was put on hold indefinitely due to military security concerns.
 Subsequently, the route was re-planned, and the current plan does not call for using any part of SR 255.

 In late 2020, the city of Huntsville was to begin construction to extend SR 255 to US 231/US 431 North towards Meridianville, which will replace Bob Wade Lane.
 Long-range plans call for SR 255 to be built east and south to US 72 east of Huntsville.
 The construction phase of this extension is scheduled to start in 2024.
 In December 2013, the Huntsville City Council approved a sales tax increase to raise funds for this and other road projects around Huntsville; this went into effect March 1, 2014.